 We are a clinical-stage biopharmaceutical company committed to discovering, developing and commercializing products targeting inflammation, coagulopathies and disorders of the central nervous system.
 Our most clinically advanced potential products are derived from our proprietary PharmacoSurgeryTM platform designed to improve clinical outcomes of patients undergoing arthroscopic, ophthalmological, urological and other surgical and medical procedures.
 Our PharmacoSurgery platform is based on low-dose combinations of therapeutic agents delivered directly to the surgical site throughout the duration of the procedure to preemptively inhibit inflammation and other problems caused by surgical trauma and to provide clinical benefits both during and after surgery.
-We currently have four clinical-stage development programs.
+We currently have four ongoing clinical development programs.
 In addition, we have a deep and diverse pipeline of preclinical programs as well as a platform capable of unlocking new drug targets.
 For each of our potential products and programs, we have retained all manufacturing, marketing and distribution rights.

 OMS302, one of our co-lead PharmacoSurgery potential products, is currently being evaluated in a Phase 3 clinical program in patients undergoing intraocular lens replacement, or ILR, surgery.
-We expect this clinical program to consist of two trials that will enroll both cataract surgery and refractive lens exchange patients.
-In the first Phase 3 clinical trial, which we completed in March 2012, OMS302 demonstrated statistically significant superiority over placebo in maintenance of intraoperative mydriasis (pupil dilation) and reduction of postoperative pain.
-We are now conducting the second Phase 3 clinical trial, which is evaluating the same efficacy and safety measures as the earlier successful Phase 2b and Phase 3 clinical trials.
-We expect to receive data from the ongoing Phase 3 clinical trial in the second half of 2012.
+This clinical program consists of two trials that enrolled both cataract surgery and refractive lens exchange patients.
+In both Phase 3 clinical trials, OMS302 demonstrated statistically significant superiority over placebo in maintenance of intraoperative mydriasis (pupil dilation) and reduction of postoperative pain.
+The first trial and the efficacy evaluations in the second trial are complete.
+The final review of all safety data in the second trial will occur following the last safety assessment in January 2013.
+To date, no safety concerns have been identified.
+Our objective is to submit a New Drug Application, or NDA, for OMS302 to the U.S. Food and Drug Administration, or FDA, in the first quarter of 2013 and a Marketing Authorization Application, or MAA, for OMS302 to the European Medicines Agency, or EMA, in mid-2013.

 OMS103HP, our other co-lead PharmacoSurgery potential product, is being evaluated in a Phase 3 clinical program for its safety and ability to improve postoperative joint function and reduce pain following arthroscopic partial meniscectomy surgery.
-We intend this clinical program to consist of two trials and expect data from the first trial in the second half of 2012.
+We intend this clinical program to consist of two trials and expect data from the first trial in the fourth quarter of 2012.
 We are preparing for discussions with European regulatory authorities regarding the second Phase 3 clinical trial and, assuming sufficient resources, plan to begin that trial following completion of those discussions.
 In the first quarter of 2011, we announced that OMS103HP failed to meet pre-specified efficacy endpoints in a Phase 3 clinical program in patients undergoing arthroscopic anterior cruciate ligament, or ACL, reconstruction surgery.
 We were unable to draw any conclusions about OMS103HP's effect in the Phase 3 ACL program due to confounding factors, and we have no plans to conduct additional ACL reconstruction trials at this time.

 Our third PharmacoSurgery potential product, OMS201, is being developed for use during urological surgery, including uroendoscopic procedures.
 During the fourth quarter of 2010, we completed a Phase 1/Phase 2 clinical trial in patients undergoing ureteroscopic removal of ureteral or renal stones.
 The data showed that OMS201 was well tolerated by the patients in this trial.
-Based on these data, we are planning to conduct subsequent trials to evaluate the efficacy and safety of OMS201.
+Based on these data and the availability of resources, we may conduct subsequent trials to evaluate the efficacy and safety of OMS201.